Car Accident Statistics in Florida

 According to Florida Highway Safety and Motor Vehicles (FLHSMV), during the year 2019, there were a total of 198,313 car accidents in the state of Florida.
 Of those accidents, a total of 1,643 resulted in fatalities.

 Perhaps even more alarming, out of 198,313 car accidents, there were 126,249 recorded injuries as a result.
 That means that in 2019, about 64% of Florida car accidents resulted in injuries.

 During the same year, Floridians experienced 51,989 total hit and run crashes, and of those, 108 people lost their lives as a result.
-However, there were far more hit and run injuries than fatalities, totaling at 11,012.
+However, there were far more hit-and-run injuries than fatalities, totaling 11,012.

 In order to avoid getting into car accidents and becoming another statistic, it’s always a good idea to utilize defensive driving practices.
 These techniques reduce your risk of being involved in accidents on the road.

 Use the following defensive driving tips to avoid becoming another statistic: